dzimine/stormless/README.md

 ### Running the code:

-1. This is a short and simple voefollows the line of , To set things up:
+1. To set things up, clone the repo, and run:
   ```
   npm install
   ```